Berracuza/CppSrv/README.md

-# SimpleCppWebserver
+# Cppsrv

-A simple and primitive webserver, that always replys with an OK 200 message and the recieved GET request.
+A simple and primitive srv, that always replys with an OK 200 message and the recieved GET request.